SvetlozarKalchev/app-team10/README.md

 Dauer der Entwicklung:
 [14 days]

 ### Directory Structure

-#####./builds
-Contains built versions of the app.
-In our case, this is an android studio project.

-#####./client
+#####./public
+Assets like images and videos are put here.

+#####./src/client
 All code that runs on the user-facing side.
 CSS code for each page is put in a separate template file.
 Every template is compiled to main.css at the end.

-#####./docs
-Documentation for the project.
-Currently empty.

-#####./public
-Assets like images and videos are put here.

-#####./server
+#####./src/server
 All code that runs on the server.
 Stuff like database connections, user authentication, recommendation engine, etc. Currently empty.
 Backend logic will be implemented for MS4.